The Vermont Statutes Online

-(4) "General Assistance" means financial aid to provide the necessities of life including food, clothing, shelter, fuel, electricity, medical care, and other items as the Commissioner may prescribe by regulation when a need is found to exist and the applicant is otherwise found eligible.
+(4) "General Assistance" means financial aid to provide the necessities of life, including food, clothing, shelter, fuel, electricity, medical care, and other items as the Commissioner may prescribe by rule, when a need is found to exist and the applicant is otherwise found eligible.

-(5) "House" means a structure wherein people live, including a hospital.
+(5) "House" means a structure in which people live, including a hospital.

-(6) "Offense" means any act that gives rise to a cause of action whereby the offender is committed to jail, excluding criminal acts.
+(6) "Offense" means any act that gives rise to a cause of action in which the offender is committed to jail, excluding criminal acts.

-(7) "Relief or relieving" means General Assistance limited to medical assistance and other assistance required in connection therewith, but excluding financial assistance.
+(7) "Relief or relieving" means General Assistance limited to medical assistance and other assistance required in connection with medical assistance, but excluding financial assistance.